-More recently, golfing for his adopted country of New Zealand at the 2016 Rio Olympic Games, Lee finished two under par in a three-way time for 27th place.
+The following year, golfing for his adopted country of New Zealand at the 2016 Rio Olympic Games, Lee finished two under par in a three-way time for 27th place.

 CAT IN THE HAT(S)

-Steckel may not have the name recognition of a swing coaches like Hank Haney, Butch Harmon or Chuck Cook, but he has still managed to guide his sometimes mercurial 26-year-old employer to ever-higher rankings.
+Steckel may not have the name recognition of a swing coaches like Hank Haney, Butch Harmon or Chuck Cook, but he has still managed to guide his sometimes mercurial twenty-something employer to ever-higher rankings.